PACRA Maintains Entity Ratings of Lotte Kolson (Pvt) Limited

-The ratings are dependent on the Company’s ability to improve sales, margins, and profitability.
-Increasing capacity utilization of the new plant and gaining traction with newly introduced products will be important.
-However, any further deterioration in margins and/or coverages will adversely impact the ratings.
-Continued support from Lotte Confectionery, technically and financially, remains imperative to sustain the ratings.
+The ratings are dependent on the Company’s ability to improve revenue growth and utilization of new plant.
+Better margins and maintenance of working capital is essential.
+Any further deterioration in margins and/or coverages will put pressure on the ratings.
+Continued support from Lotte Confectionery, technically and financially, is critical for ratings.

-LOTTE Kolson (Private) Limited was incorporated in March, 1975.
-The Company was fully acquired by Lotte Confectionery in 2014, Primary business activity of the Company involves manufacture and sale of five product categories, namely, i) Snacks, ii) Biscuits, iii) Pasta, iv) Cakes, and v) Gum.
-The Company has six production facilities concentrated in Karachi, Lahore,, and Islamabad.
+Lotte Kolson (Private) Limited was incorporated in March, 1975.
+The Company was formerly known as KS Sulemanji Esmailiji & Sons (Private) Limited and was acquired by Lotte Corporation in 2014.
+Primary business activity of the Company involves manufacture and sale of five product categories, namely, i) Snacks, ii) Biscuits, iii) Pasta, iv) Cakes, and v) Gum The Company has six production facilities concentrated in Karachi, Lahore and Islamabad.

 Major shareholding (96.5%) lies with Lotte Confectionery, a subsidiary of Lotte Corporation which is one of the biggest conglomerates of South Korea.
 Remaining shareholding (3.5%) lies with Mr. Dong Bin Shin, Chairman of Lotte Corporation.
 The Company is headed by Mr. Khayyam Rajpoot, who is the Chief Executive Officer.
 He is ably supported by a professional management team.